libAtoms/ExtXYZ.jl/README.md

 ] dev https://github.com/libAtoms/ExtXYZ.jl
 ```

-The [JuLIP.jl](https://github.com/JuliaMolSim/JuLIP.jl) package is an optional - but recommended - companion package.
+The [JuLIP.jl](https://github.com/JuliaMolSim/JuLIP.jl) package is an optional - but recommended - companion.
 JuLIP can use `ExtXYZ.jl` to read and write extended XYZ files and convert/to from `JuLIP.Atom` instances.

 ## Basic Usage